senarvi/theanolm/README.md

 #### Network structure description

 The neural network layers are specified in a text file.
+The file contains input layer elements, one element on each line.
+Input elements start with the word `input` and should contain the following fields:

+- `type` is either `word` or `class` and selects the input unit.
+- `name` is used to identify the input.

-Each line start with the word `layer` and may contain the following fields:
+Layer elements start with the word `layer` and may contain the following fields:

-- `type` selects the layer class and has to be specified for all layers.
+- `type` selects the layer class.
+Has to be specified for all layers.
 Currently `projection`, `tanh`, `lstm`, `gru`, `dropout`, and `softmax` are implemented.
 - `name` is used to identify the layer.
 Has to be specified for all layers.
 - `input` specifies the layer whose output will be the input of this layer.
   Some layers types allow multiple inputs.
 There is one special value, `X`,